 Tech talent’s fast track to the future

-Join us to become a Master of Science in Technology in a new way!
-The FITech cooperative university provides studies at all Finnish universities of technology in Turku as a one-stop shop.
+Join us to study technology in a new way!
+The FITech Network University provides studies at all Finnish universities of technology in Turku as a one-stop shop.
 You can also update or complement your current degree.

 FITech makes studying flexible: programmes for Master of Science in Technology, minor studies, as well as different courses and projects together with companies.

-- For the current students of Aalto University, Lappeenranta University of Technology, University of Turku, Åbo Akademi, University of Oulu, Tampere University of Technology or University of Vaasa – Choose a new minor or individual courses!
+- For the current students of Aalto University, LUT University, University of Turku, Åbo Akademi, University of Oulu, University of Tampere or University of Vaasa – Choose a new minor or individual courses!

 - If you have Degree in Bachelor of Engineering or Bachelor of Science (Technology) – Complement your Degree to Master of Science in Technology!